Broncos, Vikings have positive coronavirus tests; NFL planning to play all games this weekend

 The Giants sent home seven of the 11 offensive linemen on their roster and a practice squad player at another position Thursday after guard Will Hernandez reportedly tested positive.
 All the players sent home Thursday through contact tracing rejoined the team Friday, the Giants announced.
 The Giants said they would hold meetings remotely Friday but would practice in person at MetLife Stadium because of wet grounds at their adjacent training facility.

-Under the NFL’s two-step contact-tracing process, some players initially sent home through contact tracing can be permitted to return to a team’s facility quickly if they’re not officially designated as high-risk close contacts.
+Under the NFL’s two-step contact-tracing process, some players initially sent home through contact tracing can be quickly permitted to return to a team’s facility if they’re not officially designated as high-risk close contacts.
 Those put into the high-risk close-contact classification face a mandatory five-day isolation, under a recent change to the NFL’s protocols.

 Chargers Coach Anthony Lynn canceled Thursday’s practice after a positive test by a player.
-The team placed guard Ryan Groy on its covid-19 reserve list, which is for players who test positive for the coronavirus and those determined to have been exposed to the virus.
+The team placed guard Ryan Groy on its covid-19 reserve list Thursday.